phuuskon/BiztalkAdminAPI/README.md

 With SendPort you can get list of sendports in BizTalk.
 Returned fields:
-- ApplicatioName: Application containing receive location
+- ApplicationName: Application containing sendport
-- SendPortName: Receive port name of the receive location
+- SendPortName: Sendport name
 - PortStatus: possible statuses of port None, Unenlisted, Stopped, Started
 - LastMessageSentDateTime: Latest datetime when sendport sent message, null if never

+### Orchestration

+With Orchestration you can get list of orchestrations in BizTalk.
+Returned fields:
+- ApplicationName: Application containing orchestration
+- OrchestrationName: Full name of the orchestration
+- OrchestrationStatus: possible statuses of orchestration None, Unenlisted, Stopped, Started
+- LastStartDateTime: Latest datetime when orchestration started, null if never

 ## Installation